joaoaapinho/J-M-Corporate-Catalog-and-Business-Dashboard/README.md

 When a user signs in, the main.py code reads the config.yaml file's credentials and displays a login form where the user may input their username and password.
 The streamlit authenticator library validates the user's credentials and sets a cookie to authenticate the user.
 In addition, depending on the authentication state, the the user will face one of three scenarios: successful authentication, authentication failure, or no details entered.

 This authentication method is safe because it employs password hashing and cookie-based authentication, which prevents attackers from reading user credentials even if they get database access.
 Moreover, only pre-authorized email addresses are permitted to access the dashboard, further strengthening security.

+This second authentication layer is distinct from the one in the catalog, as it is designed to limit access to the company's sensitive data.
+Access to the dashboard is restricted to top managers only, requiring a higher level of authentication and authorization.

 - 🔎 **Filtering**: